-The same way you can upgrade your subwoofer, your amp may require upgrading too.
+In the same way, you can upgrade your subwoofer, your amp may require upgrading too.
 Upgrading does not necessarily mean doing away with the old amplifier.

 One way you can handle this is by using an amp with pre-amp outputs solely as a pre-amp.
-You then pass on the other duties onto another amplifier.
-At the same time, you can choose to upgrade your amp’s mains cable.
+You then pass on the other duties to another amplifier.
+At the same time, you can choose to upgrade your amp’s main cable.

 12. Add a Subwoofer Horn